wovendesign/ideas/federated-music-streaming.md

 # Federated Music Streaming

 A fair music streaming offer.
 Artists and Labels can self-host and self-distribute their music.
-Those could bedistributed in a federated matter.
+Those could be distributed in a federated matter.

 There might be a need for a centralised user-facing service.
 This service could accept payments and distribute them to the contributing artists and labels.
 The artists and labels hosting music, could opt-in to be distributed by certain user-facing services.